FrankSzendzielarz/AlgorandVisualStudio/IDE/IDE.md

 # IDE

-AlgoStudio introduces new menus and context menus, bringing completely new functionality along with them.
+Algorand for Visual Studio introduces new menus and context menus, bringing completely new functionality along with them.
 In this version most of the new functionality is related to Smart Contract usage, interoperability via ARC4 / ARC24, and contract to contract calling.
 In future, on the roadmap, this will be enhanced, including